baldingTomato/Whisperer/README.md

 cmake --build . --config Release
 ```

+#### ⚠️ Windows Users:

+To let CMake automatically resolve and build dependencies using vcpkg, you must install vcpkg by following [vcpkg’s official installation guide](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell).
+Once installed, add the vcpkg directory to your system’s environment variables so that CMake can find it.

+Required DLLs are copied to the output directory automatically after building.
+If some DLLs are still missing at runtime, ensure they exist in your vcpkg installation under installed/x64-windows/bin.

 ---

 Feel free to contribute, open issues, or suggest improvements!
 I would appreciate any insights on bugs or improvements.